reignstudios/WBOX/README.md

 * Click "Run new task" and enter "regedit"
 * Navigate to the "Shell" key listed above and change it to explorer.exe
 * Click "Run new task" again and enter "explorer.exe"
-* Everything should work as normal again.
+* Everything should work as normal again.<br>
+Discord for this project is a channel in the ReignOS one: [Discord](https://disboard.org/server/1344845464175902750)

 ### Build
 * VS 2026